Chart Color Schemes

 Health

-Mountain Creek's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+Mountain Creek's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The rate of private health cover is approximately 53%, covering around 6,583 people out of the total population.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.3% and 7.9% of residents respectively.
-A significant majority, 72.4%, report having no medical ailments, compared to 69.0% across the rest of Queensland.
-Mountain Creek has a lower proportion of seniors aged 65 and over at 13.0% (1,605 people) than the rest of Queensland's 20.2%.
-Health outcomes among seniors are notably strong and align with those of the general population.
+Approximately 55% (~6,774 people) of Mountain Creek's total population has private health cover, compared to 52.5% across the rest of Queensland.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 8.3 and 7.9% of residents respectively.
+72.4% of residents report no medical ailments, higher than the 67.6% across the rest of Queensland.
+The under-65 population has better-than-average health outcomes.
+Mountain Creek has 13.5% (1,667 people) of its residents aged 65 and over, lower than the 20.4% in the rest of Queensland.
+Health outcomes among seniors are strong but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health